 The modelling assumptions and approach are defined by the accounting policy as shown in Note 2.5.5.
-The mortgage model was rebuilt during the financial year, undergoing both internal governance approval and an external 2nd line review prior to the model being signed off and used to calculate the impairment results for 30 September 2022.
+The mortgage model was rebuilt during the financial year, undergoing both internal governance approval and an external 2nd line review prior to the model being signed off and used to calculate the impairment results for 30 September 2023.
 During the financial year, the macroeconomic parameters were updated within models on a quarterly basis with the results reflected in the quarterly financial results.
-All parameters were individually recalibrated as at 30 September 2022.
+All parameters were individually recalibrated as at 30 September 2023.

-In December 2021, the consumer loans results underwent a detailed review into the macroeconomics and its impact on PD.
+In December 2022, the consumer loans results underwent a detailed review into the macroeconomics and its impact on the probability of default.
 GDP, as a macroeconomic variable, was assessed to have a volatile behavioural profile over the coming financial period resulting in future erratic ECL results month on month.
-As a result of the assessment, a parallel model (challenger model) was produced which removed GDP as a macroeconomic variable from the validated model.
-The variance between the challenger model and the validated model results were then used to support an increase in the impairment through a post model adjustment (PMA).
-At year end, the challenger model continued to be run in parallel with the variance to the validated model supporting a PMA (refer to Note 23.1.10 for further detail).
+In the prior year, a parallel model (challenger model) was produced which removed GDP as a macroeconomic variable from the original model.
+The variance in the prior year between the challenger model and the original model results were then used to support an increase in the impairment through a post model adjustment (PMA).
+In the current year, the original model has been replaced by the challenger model and therefore the PMA is no longer required.